 - Staff recruitment, retention and career development.

 - Analysis of racist incidents and other forms of discrimination.

-The Governing Body has also approved an Equality Statement which details how we seek to foster warm, welcoming and respectful environments, allowing us to question and challenge discrimination and inequality, resolve conflicts peacefully and work and learn free from harassment and victimisation.
-The Equality Statement is reviewed annually by the Governing Body.
+The Governing Body has also approved an Equality Policy and Action Plan which details how we seek to foster warm, welcoming and respectful environments, allowing us to question and challenge discrimination and inequality, resolve conflicts peacefully and work and learn free from harassment and victimisation.
+Equality documentation is reviewed annually by the Governing Body.